ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/specifications.rst

 Specifications
 =============

-Cycle des versions
+Version cycle
 -------------------

-L'ensemble des paquets logiciels de la solution respecte les rêgles suivantes pour le nommage des versions.
+The set of software packages for the solution follows the following rules for naming versions.

-La version se découpe en 3 chiffres (A.B.C)
+The version is divided into 3 digits (A.B.C)
- - A: le 1er chiffre indique la version majeure.
-L'incrémentation de ce chiffre implique
+  - A: the 1st digit indicates the major version.
+Incrementation of this figure implies
-    - l'ajout de fonctionnalités majeures (avec pottentiellement une perte de compatibilité avec la version précédente)
+     - the addition of major features (with potentially a loss of compatibility with the previous version)
-    - l'ajout de fonctionnalités mineures
+     - adding minor features
-    - la correction de bug
+     - bug fix
- - B: Le 2ième chiffre indique une version mineure.
-L'incrémentation de ce chiffre indique
+  - B: The 2nd digit indicates a minor version.
+Incrementing this number indicates
-    - l'ajout de fonctionnalités mineures
+     - adding minor features
-    - la correction de bug
+     - bug fix
- - C: le 3ième chiffre indique une version de maintenance.
-L'incrémentation de ce chiffre indique
+  - C: the 3rd digit indicates a maintenance version.
+Incrementing this number indicates
-    - la correction de bug
+     - bug fix

-Arborescence du serveur
+Server tree
 -------------------

-L'ensemble des fichiers manipulés par le serveur sont stockés dans le répertoire ``/opt/xtc/current/``.
+All files handled by the server are stored in the `` / opt / xtc / current / `` directory.

 ::